hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `token_refresh_extension_hours` - (Optional) The number of hours after session token expiration that a session token can be used to call the token refresh API.
 Defaults to 72.

+* `token_store_enabled` - (Optional) If enabled the module will durably store platform-specific security tokens that are obtained during login flows.
+Defaults to false.

 * `unauthenticated_client_action` - (Optional) The action to take when an unauthenticated client attempts to access the app.
 Possible values are `AllowAnonymous` and `RedirectToLoginPage`.

 * `active_directory` - (Optional) Active directory Authentication configuration.